Cathedral of the Most Sacred Heart of Jesus (Knoxville, Tennessee)

 The Cathedral of the Most Sacred Heart of Jesus is a cathedral and parish church located in Knoxville, Tennessee, United States.
 It is the seat of the Catholic Diocese of Knoxville.

-The original cathedral church was completed in 1956 and the present church was completed in 2018.
+Sacred Heart Parish, the predecessor to the cathedral parish, was erected in 1956 and its church opened that same year.
+After the diocese of Knoxville was created in 1988, Sacred Heart Church became Sacred Heart Cathedral.
+In 2018, the diocese dedicated a new cathedral building, Cathedral of the Most Sacred Heart of Jesus.